 The AC’s responsibilities with respect to financial reporting, and the significant issues that arise.

-The Audit Committee Guide has been produced with the support of PwC Singapore, and a review panel of leading practitioners and professionals in the corporate governance field.
+The Audit Committee Guide has been produced with the support of PwC, and a review panel of leading practitioners and professionals in the corporate governance field.
 It is part of a series of Corporate Governance Guides that covers Boards and Board Committees.
 It is produced by the Singapore Institute of Directors with the support of the Accounting and Corporate Regulatory Authority, the Monetary Authority of Singapore, and the Singapore Exchange Limited.